Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning: Methodology

 \subsection{Local geometric data structure.}

 The basic RAE-RM \eqref{eq:UFS_pseudo_label_mat} is performed in the Euclidean space and fails to capture the local geometrical structure of the data, which is crucial for discriminative analysis~\cite{gui2012discriminant}.
-Therefore, we additionally cluster $\tilde{\Zbf}$ based on its local geometric structure, where $\tilde{\Zbf}$ contains the information from the original data $\Xbf$.
-The reasons for choosing to cluster $\tilde{\Zbf}$ instead of directly clustering $\Xbf$ are twofold: first, $\tilde{\Zbf}$ is filtered by an RSR layer that can separate out the outliers, while $\Xbf$ may contain outliers that could negatively affect the clustering performance; second, $\tilde{\Zbf}$ represents the data in a lower-dimensional space, which reduces computational complexity and mitigates the curse of dimensionality while preserving the essential structure of the data.
+Therefore, we cluster $\tilde{\Zbf}$ based on its local geometric structure, where $\tilde{\Zbf}$ contains the information from the original data $\Xbf$.
+The reasons for choosing to cluster $\tilde{\Zbf}$ instead of directly clustering $\Xbf$ are twofold: first, $\tilde{\Zbf}$ is filtered by an RSR layer that can separate out the outliers, while $\Xbf$ may contain outliers that could negatively affect the clustering performance; second, $\tilde{\Zbf}$ represents the data in a lower-dimensional space, which reduces computational complexity while preserving the essential structure of the data.

 To this end, we assume the pseudo label matrix $\Fbf$ preserves the cluster structure of $\tilde{\Zbf}$, i.e. the labels $\fbm_i$ and $\fbm_j$ are similar if their corresponding codes, $\tilde{\zbm}_i$ and $\tilde{\zbm}_j$, are close to each other.
 We denote the similarity of $\tilde{\zbm}_i$ and $\tilde{\zbm}_j$ by $s_{ij}$ and define the affinity graph $\Sbf=[s_{ij}]$.
 The matrix $\Sbf$ contains the local geometric structure for all codes and can be used to control the total scaled distances for the pseudo labels, $J(\Fbf)=\sum_{i,j}s_{ij}\|\fbm_i-\fbm_j\|^2$.
 A useful property of $J(\Fbf)$ is that it can be rewritten as \cite{li2012unsupervised}: